 If you have decided to put your house up for sale, the listing status is an important factor in the success of your home sale.
 Unfortunately, some sellers end up with an expired listing before they’re able to close a deal.
 An expired listing means that time has run out on the agreement between the seller and real estate agent, and the house is no longer officially listed for sale.

 Although this can be a difficult situation, an expired listing doesn’t mean your home has to stay on the market.
-In fact, there are still several ways to sell an expired listing in Georgia.
+In fact, there are still several ways to sell an expired listing.

 Types of Listing Agreements

-When it comes to selling a house in Georgia, there are generally three types of listing agreements used by real estate agents: Exclusive Right to Sell Listing, Open Listing, and Exclusive Agency Listing.
+When it comes to selling a house, there are generally three types of listing agreements used by real estate agents: Exclusive Right to Sell Listing, Open Listing, and Exclusive Agency Listing.

 - An Open Listing grants more freedom to sellers by allowing them to list with multiple agents at once.
 Sellers can also find their own buyers without paying a commission, though the listing agent may still be eligible for a fee depending on the terms of the agreement.